 A leafy green salad with the first backyard harvest as a fresh start for the growing season.

 This is my favourite early spring garden salad.
-Since I started to grow a veggie garden patch, I’ve developed many seasonal recipes that have become a ritual each year.
 Roquette (arugula) germinates quickly and is an excellent starter in the patch as it is so easy to look after.
-One thing about it though, is it bolts pretty quickly to flowers, especially when the weather warms up, so they are best sown in cooler seasons.
-Flowers are edible but I leave them to the bees and they’ll help the plant bushes self-seed.
-If left in space for themselves, there will be more roquette coming back without intervention and available to pick in autumn and for most of the winter.
-Yes, a very worthy one for easy backyard gardening and can be harvested as needed!
-Roquette can be grown in a large container as well if space is an issue.
-Leaves can be sprinkled and topped on everything (delicious on a pizza), can be chopped for pesto and even be cooked like spinach.
-Another reason to love these peppery beautiful leafy greens is for all the essential nutrients it contains.
+One thing about it, though, is it bolts pretty quickly to flowers, especially when the weather warms up, so they are best sown in cooler seasons.
+Flowers are edible, but I leave them to the bees, which will help the plant self-seed.
+If left in space for themselves, there will be more roquettes coming back without intervention and available to pick in autumn and most of winter.
+Yes, it is very worthy for easy backyard gardening and can be harvested as needed!
+Roquette can also be grown in a large container if space is an issue.
+Leaves can be sprinkled and topped on everything (delicious on a pizza), chopped for pesto, and even cooked like spinach.
+Another reason to love these peppery, beautiful, leafy greens is for all the essential nutrients they contain.
 In this spring salad harvest, seasonal greens and herbs give a stunning colour look and lovely, crunchy taste.
-This can be served as a side dish or on its own, adding some roasted pumpkin seeds, cooked quinoa, grilled halloumi or anything preferred to complete a meal.
-And as for dressing, I just love it with a bit of oil and balsamic vinegar, and even better mixed with some maple syrup!
+This can be served as a side dish or on its own, adding roasted pumpkin seeds, cooked quinoa, and grilled halloumi.
+As for dressing, I love it with a bit of oil and balsamic vinegar, and even better, mixed with some maple syrup!

 Growing roquette (arugula) © Bottle and Brush Studio 2019